meta-packager

 - Apply all creation gates before packaging: at least two occurrences, stable inputs and outputs, material time or error-reduction benefit, no existing asset already covers most of the workflow, and no repository policy conflict.

-- Choose the smallest package type that fits: skill for repeatable procedural work, custom subagent for read-heavy parallel triage with a summary returned to the parent, automation for hook-driven or scheduled behavior with deterministic triggers.
+- Choose the smallest package type that fits: skill for repeatable procedural work, custom subagent for read-heavy parallel triage with a summary returned to the parent, hook for deterministic lifecycle enforcement, automation for scheduled or event-driven behavior with clear triggers.

-- Create only high-confidence items.
-Prefer extending an existing asset over creating a parallel skill, subagent, or automation.
+- Create or extend only approved high-confidence items.
+Prefer extending an existing asset over creating a parallel skill, subagent, hook, or automation.

 - For custom subagents, include an explicit reminder that they require deliberate parallel invocation and do not run automatically.